 The option of an extension maintains the flexibility of a distance education program while providing the structure and pedagogical best practices to support student success.
 It is to the student's advantage to complete courses within the trimester.
 If students experience situation(s) that cause them to fall behind in their course(s), a course extension beyond the last day of the trimester is available for students at no cost so they can complete remaining assignments or retake an exam in order to earn a passing grade.
 The option of an extension maintains the flexibility of a distance education program while providing the structure and pedagogical best practices to support student success.
 Faculty will post extension eligibility requirements at the beginning of the term so the student is aware of the benchmark that must be met in order to reasonably complete a course beyond the last day of the term should an extension become necessary.
 If the predetermined requirements are not met, the student is not eligible for the extension.

-For Fall 2022 Trimester, the extension period will be through Friday 11:59 pm week three of the following term.
 From Winter 2023 onward, the extension period will end at 11:59 PM MT the day before the new term begins.

 Only one extension is allowed per course except for the following courses: